bgleton1031/Java-Chat-App/README.md

 So, here's the details of this project:

 Create a simple messaging app for high school students and show them how to create themselves.
 And just to make things a bit interesting, I figured I'd do a secured version of the messaging app as well.
-Below are screenshots of the project and this will take you to the repositroy with the code that I've used for both secured and unsecured messaging app.
+Below are screenshots of the project and this will take you to the repository with the code that I've used for both secured and unsecured messaging app.

 ![image](https://github.com/bgleton1031/Java-Chat-App/assets/24783681/785df622-ab95-4f48-8045-17a6ade9f004)